 - Beach Day by Karen Roosa

-- How I Spent my Summer Vacation by Mark Teague
+- How I Spent My Summer Vacation by Mark Teague

 Summer Reading Tip 3: Set a Reading Goal

 Just like anything you want to accomplish, it is beneficial to set a goal beforehand.
-Goals help us stay on task and think of a plan to achieve our goal.
-Encourage children to set a goal for summer reading.
-It could be how many books they read each day, for how long they read, or perhaps to read a certain number of books by the end of summer vacation.
-Maybe the goal is more about reading different types of books, learning new things, or improving reading ability.
-The summer reading booklet below includes an area to record a goal.
-Children are also encouraged to complete different tasks, read in different locations, and read a total of 100 books.
+Goals help us stay on task and think of a plan to achieve our goals.
+Encourage elementary students to set a goal for summer reading.
+It could be how many interesting books they read each day, for how long they read, or perhaps to read a certain number of books by the end of summer vacation.

-I recommend making a plan as a family to have a set time or length of time each day for quiet reading, perhaps for the entire family.
+I recommend making a plan as a family to have a set time or length each day for quiet reading, perhaps for the entire family.
 Locations can change to keep it exciting and fun.

 Summer Reading Tip 4: Make Reading Fun

-Making reading FUNÂ is so essential for success.
-If children are enjoying themselves, they will see reading as less of a school task to complete and more like something they LOVE to do.
+Making reading FUN is essential for success.
+If children enjoy themselves, they will see reading as less of a school task to complete and more like something they love to do.

-Create FUN with locations that are new and different from the usual spots.
+Create fun with locations that are new and different from the usual spots.
 Allow children to read in places that they usually wouldn’t.
 Let them go outside and read in the grass.
 Afterward, let them build forts and read under a blanket with a flashlight.
-Let them bring books along or have ebooks on a tablet during a trip.
+Let them bring books or have ebooks on a tablet during a trip.

 Summer Reading Tip 5: Kids Keep Track